thoughtspot/thoughtspot.github.io/_release/notes.md

 For more information, see [Embrace overview]({{ site.baseurl }}/data-integrate/embrace/embrace-intro.html).

+### Answer Explorer

+This release introduces Answer Explorer, which provides you AI-guided exploration of pinboards with a single click.

+<p><strong>An overview of Answer Explorer</strong></p>

 <!-- ### New group functions
 - [median function]({{ site.baseurl }}/reference/formula-reference.html#median)
 - [nth_percentile function]({{ site.baseurl }}/reference/formula-reference.html#nth_percentile) -->